Exploring Large Language Model for Graph Data Understanding in Online Job Recommendations: Experiments

 \subsubsection{Datasets.}

-We conduct experiments on the dataset Recr which is collected from a real-world and large online recruitment platform in China to assess recommendation methods.
-The dataset was constructed from the online logs and contained two kinds of behavior: Match and Interaction, corresponding to the matching set and interaction set mentioned in Problem Formulation.
+We conduct experiments on two datasets RecrX and RecrY with different scales which are collected from a real-world and large online recruitment platform in China to assess recommendation methods.
+The datasets were constructed from the online logs and contained two kinds of behavior: Match and Interaction, corresponding to the matching set and interaction set mentioned in Problem Formulation.
 Besides, each candidate (and job) is associated with a descriptive text (i.e., resume or job description).
 The overall statistics are shown in Table~\ref{table:Datasets}.
 From the statistical data, it can be seen that job recommendation is a sparsely interactive scenario.
 The segmentation ratio of the training set and testing set is 5:1.
 Note that all sensitive or private information has been filtered out from the data.